sharonferguson/lab-website/_news/announcement_12.md

 related_posts: false
 ---

-Our Lab recruited three new undergraduate students for this summer.
+Three new research students will be joining us for the summer!
 Welcome: Jewel, Drishti, and Arnav!